 We recently purchased a grand piano for Mahon Hall from an Episcopal priest in Chicago, Father Tim Yeager.
 This is a wonderful 7-foot Baldwin grand piano which he acquired some years ago from Wheaton College.
 Its inaugural concert was Sunday, October 5, 2014.

 The organ should be completed by the summer of 2015.
 Then in February of 2016 we will observe and celebrate the 25th anniversary of its installation.
 That month, and for the next three months, we will host a series of four organ concerts to commemorate this important anniversary.
 Included in that roster of performers will be some of the world’s most well-known concert organists.
-They will include Martin Baker from Westminster Cathedral in London, Isabelle Demers of Baylor University, Raul Prieto Ramirez from Madrid, and Marie Bernadette Dufourcet Hakim from Paris.
+They will include John Scott from St. Thomas Church Fifth Avenue NYC, Isabelle Demers of Baylor University, Raul Prieto Ramirez from Madrid, and Marie Bernadette Dufourcet Hakim from Paris.
 This will be an incredibly exciting and momentous occasion in the life of our parish.

 The complete specification follows: